 Additionally, sweat may have an ingredient that comes in handy in the fight against disease.
 The British Journal of Medicine reports German researchers discovered within sweat the presence of a natural antibiotic they named dermcidin, which may play a role in killing bacteria and viruses upon the skin's surface [source: Josefson].

 What else can sweat do for you?
-We've got all sorts of articles on the topic on the next page.
+We've got all sorts of articles on the topic below.